Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 111CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttImuStateSubscriber)

-Create this source code in the src directory with the file name “RttImuStateSubscriber.cpp” and build it by adding the following description to CMakeLists.txt in the same directory.
+Create this source code in the src directory as “RttImuStateSubscriber.cpp” and build it by adding the following to CMakeLists.txt in the same directory:

 choreonoid_add_simple_controller(RttImuStateSubscriber RttImuStateSubscriber.cpp)